 Some people wait until they’ve found a property to buy before approaching a lender for a loan.
 A real estate contract will typically include a “finance clause” (except for properties bought via auctions).
 This clause allows the seller and buyer to negotiate an agreement about how long the buyer has to obtain a home loan, and for the bank to settle it (give an assurance that the funds are available for the purchase).

-If the buyer is unable to find a lender that’s willing to finance the purchase, the contract conditions will not be satisfied, so the contract will be cancelled.
+If the buyer is unable to find a lender that’s willing to finance the purchase, the contract conditions will not be satisfied and the contract will be cancelled.

-Paying a deposit and signing a contract without finance in place can be risky as, depending on the contract, the buyer can risk losing their deposit if they can’t arrange finance and settle the deal.
+Paying a deposit and signing a contract without finance in place is risky, because the buyer is at risk of losing their deposit if they can’t arrange finance and settle the deal.

 When purchasing a property, it’s a good idea to obtain advice from a suitably qualified professional, such as a trusted solicitor, before signing any contract.